Azure/Verified-Telemetry-Solution-Sample/README.md

   > NOTE:  Ensure your device is up and running before you proceed to the next step

   > NOTE: Save the Device ID that you have configured

+  > WARNING: Ensure the IoT Hub that you are using has ZERO endpoints configured (TSI/Blob Storage etc).
+This solution sample requires all IoT Hub Data to be routed to the built-in Event Hub and hence if any endpoint is configured, the solution sample would not work!

 ### Step 1: Clone the repository
 To clone the repo, run the following command: